 Mild side effects

-Here’s a short list of some of the mild side effects that Latuda can cause.
-To learn about other mild side effects, talk with your doctor or pharmacist, or read Latuda’s Things to Know handout.
+Here’s a list of some of the mild side effects that Latuda can cause.
+To learn about other mild side effects, talk with your doctor or pharmacist, or read Latuda’s prescribing information.

 Mild side effects of Latuda that have been reported include: